prividentity/PrivateIdentity-Oldd/C#-SDK.md

 * imageIn - Directory path to the image file
 * Return - Status and message of the operation.
 ## Delete
-Deletes the enrollment from the face recognition server.
+Deletes the enrollment from the Private ID server.
 ``` csharp
 public int delete(string uuid)
 ```